Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Fair Ensembles Design

-\stepcounter{finding} \begin{mdframed}[style = exampledefault] \textbf{Finding \thefinding:} Developers should carefully choose dropout regularization to balance fairness and overfitting. \end{mdframed} Our analysis shows that dropout impacts fairness in relation to the underlying data properties.
+Our analysis shows that dropout impacts fairness in relation to the underlying data properties.
 Vinayak and Gilad-Bachrach \cite{rashmi2015dart} proposed DART, a dropout technique derived from deep neural networks, for boosted trees.
 An ensemble of boosted regression trees suffers from over-specification, i.e., the trees added at the end have little contribution to the final result \cite{rashmi2015dart}. \textit{DART} alleviates this by constructing the next tree from the residuals of a random sample of the previous trees.
 In \textit{XGBoost}, the \textit{rate-drop} ([0-1]) parameter controls this sampling rate.
 No trees are dropped on the lower end of this rate, while on the higher extreme, all trees are dropped.
 We investigate the efficacy of DART with \textit{ratedrop = 0.5}, in reducing unfairness in boosting models by comparing it with the default \textit{XGBoost} booster \textit{gbtree}.
 We analyze the change in performance and fairness of dropout in Figure \ref{Dart:comparison}.

-From figure \ref{Dart:comparison}, we can see that dropout can impact fairness of boosting models.
-For example, in \textit{Adult} dataset, initial trees exhibit less unfairness than latter.
+From Figure \ref{Dart:comparison}, we can see that dropout can impact the fairness of boosting models.
+For example, in \textit{Adult} dataset, initial trees exhibit less unfairness than the latter.
 Using dropout, the subsequent trees only learn on a random sample of initial trees, which in this case are fairer.
 This improves the fairness of the models.
 The opposite is observed in \textit{Titanic} dataset.
 In both scenarios, the change in accuracy is less than 0.1, but a significant impact is seen on fairness.
 Therefore, developers should be cautious about the effect of regularization on fairness.
-More research is needed to understand fairness-overfitting trade-off, and develop fair regularization methods.
+More research is needed to understand the fairness-overfitting trade-off and develop fair regularization.